tusharmath/qio/packages/docs/fp/pure-functions.md

 ---

-Continue reading by going over to [usage](/qio/web/docs/using-qio).
+Continue reading the [tutorial](../core/installation) to understand how QIO can be used to solve these problems.